 Our Articles of Incorporation and bylaws provide that the number of directors shall be fixed from time to time by resolution of our Board of Directors.
-Our Articles of Incorporation as currently in effect provide that all directors are elected at each annual meeting of our stockholders for a term of one year and hold office until their successors are elected and qualified.
-Our Board of Directors has approved, and is submitting to stockholders for approval at this meeting, Amended and Restated Articles of Incorporation that, among other things, divides our directors into three classes with one class standing for election each year for a three-year term.
+All directors are elected at each annual meeting of our stockholders for a term of one year and hold office until their successors are elected and qualified.